Slideshow image

 Problem #2

-We don’t live in God’s ‘story’, or at least, most of us don’t live in it very much.
-As we’ll see, there is a direct relationship between knowing God’s ‘story’ and living it.
+We do not live in God’s ‘story,’ or at least, most of us do not live in it very much.
+As we will see, there is a direct relationship between knowing God’s ‘story’ and living in it.

-Some of us have experienced what it is to be drawn into a story.
-We’re watching a good movie, or reading a well-crafted novel, and all of a sudden we’ve climbed inside and we’re living there.
+Most of us have experienced what it is to be drawn into a story.
+We watch a good movie or read a well-crafted novel, and suddenly, we realize we have climbed inside and find ourselves living there.

 How does it work?